us0p/interview_preparation/management/planning.md

   - [Projects in C# you can try to refactor to your language and apply some design patterns](https://github.com/dodyg/practical-aspnetcore)
 - [Microservice project ideas](https://github.com/mjebrahimi/Awesome-Microservices-DotNet?tab=readme-ov-file#sample-projects)
 - [Distributed systems ideas](https://github.com/roma-glushko/awesome-distributed-system-projects)
+- AICommitMessage: Provide code changes to the LLM and let it create the commit message.
+- TradingBot: A bot that performs simple trading operations on ebinex

 ## English topics
 - Expressions.